McCain: North Korea is first 'real test' of Trump's presidency

 WASHINGTON — Amid rising tensions with North Korea and new evidence of a failed missile test, Sen. John McCain said Sunday that "this could be the first test, real test, of the Trump presidency."

-McCain, R-Ariz. the chairman of the Senate Armed Services Committee, added that China will be "key" in how the world addresses the situation.
+McCain, R-Arizona, chairman of the Armed Services Committee, added that China will be "key" in how the world addresses the situation.

 "They can stop this if they want to because of their control over the North Korean economy," McCain said on "Meet the Press."